andycroll/andycroll.com/_posts/2019/2019-02-10-be-careful-assigning-to-has-one-relations.md

 In Rails 5.0, if you attempt to set the `person_id` attribute to `nil`, as the assignation of the new model will do, an `ActiveRecord::RecordNotSaved` error is raised.
 This prevents the assignation even if the new record is valid.

-The model being removed from the association is no longer valid because `belongs_to` relationships now have an [implied presence validation](https://guides.rubyonrails.org/5_0_release_notes.html#active-record-notable-changes).
+When the `#whatever=` method tries to automatically un-assign the currently associated model it becomes invalid, and an `ActiveRecord::RecordNotSaved` error is raised, because `belongs_to` relationships now have a default [implied presence validation](https://guides.rubyonrails.org/5_0_release_notes.html#active-record-notable-changes).
 The change in Rails’ behaviour happened in [this pull request](https://github.com/rails/rails/pull/18937).

-I used the `optional: true` argument, in my example, to make the `Person` class behave more like pre-5.0 Rails.
+I used the `optional: true` argument in my example to make the `Person` class behave more like pre-5.0 Rails.

-The solution I’ve proposed would also work in this more strict `belongs_to` relationship.
+The solution I’ve proposed would also work in these more recent versions of Rails, with a required `belongs_to` relationship.
+It deletes the currently associated model before creating the new one rather than just trying set the foreign key on the existing model to `nil`.

 ## Why not?

 You can manage the `has_one` relationship in multiple other ways that do not wrap the whole task in a `replace_whatever`-style method such as I’ve suggested.

-In fact this [bug fix in Rails 5.2.1](https://github.com/rails/rails/pull/32796) ([commit](https://github.com/rails/rails/commit/c87b3346ca6e1d21a6bccb29ccedf0b95fda7abc)) means the `#whatever=` method does now rollback the changes as my solution would.
+In fact this [bug fix in Rails 5.2.1](https://github.com/rails/rails/pull/32796) ([commit](https://github.com/rails/rails/commit/c87b3346ca6e1d21a6bccb29ccedf0b95fda7abc)) means the `#whatever=` performs a rollback of the changes, just as my solution would.

 You could: